pulkitsingh30/TechChallengeApp/GOapp Deployment Solution Document.md

     * Service Account User
     * Storage Admin

-3. A storage bucket that holds the terraform state.
+6. A storage bucket that holds the terraform state.

-4. Terraform version 0.12.26 or later
+7. Terraform version 0.12.26 or later

-5. docker and docker-compose to run the solution locally
+8. docker and docker-compose to run the solution locally

+## <u>Instructions for Deploying in GCP </u>

+1. Make sure Pre-requisits are met
+2. Open the cloud Shell in GCP
+3. Set the default project as the one created in pre-requisite step 1.